emanshawky11/MOCKIFY./README.md

 | Monday     | 7:00PM | Sales/Promotional  | Facebook, Instagram |
 | Wednesday  | 7:00PM | Interactive Post   | Facebook, Instagram |

- # 🧩 Internal Analysis – Mockify (Customized Fashion Brand)
+ # Internal Analysis Mockify (Customized Fashion Brand)

 ---

-## 1. 🎯 Mission & Vision
+## 1.Mission & Vision

 ### • Mission:
 To provide creative and personalized products (T-shirts, Hoodies, Bags, Mugs) with designs chosen or created by the customer using **AI-based mockups**.
-Mockify empowers individuals and small brands to visualize their ideas before production — offering **creativity, flexibility, and style**.
+Mockify empowers individuals and small brands to visualize their ideas before production offering **creativity, flexibility, and style**.

 ### • Vision:
-To become a **leading creative brand in Egypt** that combines **AI, mockups, and customized fashion** — helping customers express their identity through innovative design and technology.
+To become a **leading creative brand in Egypt** that combines **AI, mockups, and customized fashion** helping customers express their identity through innovative design and technology.

 ---

-## 2. ⚙️ Resources & Capabilities
+## 2.Resources & Capabilities

 ### • Team:
-A creative team skilled in **management, design, and marketing** — responsible for product ideas, content creation, and brand identity development.
+A creative team skilled in **management, design, and marketing**responsible for product ideas, content creation, and brand identity development.

 ### • Manufacturing:
 Depending on **workshops and suppliers** for product printing and production, ensuring quality control and flexibility.

 ### • Tools & Technology:
-Using **AI and digital design tools** (e.g., Canva AI, Midjourney, ChatGPT) to create mockups, product previews, and educational content.
+Using **AI and digital design tools** (e.g. Canva AI, Midjourney, ChatGPT) to create mockups, product previews, and educational content.

 ### • Business Model:
-Operating as an **on-demand system** — customers choose or customize designs digitally before production.
+Operating as an **on demand system** — customers choose or customize designs digitally before production.
 No fixed monthly budget; production is based on confirmed orders.

 ---

-## 3. 💎 Value Proposition
+## 3.Value Proposition

 - Personalized and creative fashion pieces designed digitally by customers.
 - Professional mockup previews before production.